ONSdigital/census-rm-dev-tools/README.md

 We use terraform (via tfenv) and helm v2 with the tillerless plugin for our infrastructure management, these are the steps to set up those tools on your cloudshell.
 This is only necessary if you need to be able to make infrastructure changes.

 #### Creating a github personal token
-Clone the terraform repo with
 The easiest way to clone the terraform repo on a cloudshell is with a personal token.
 Follow the steps here https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token and create a token with only "repo" permissions.
-**Do not** store this token anywhere.
-If you need to clone or pull the repo again just regenerate the token.
+**Do not** store this token anywhere, treat it like a password.
+If you need to clone or pull the repo again you can regenerate the token.
 Copy the token, you'll need it for the next step.

 #### Run the setup script
 ```shell script